wearecontinuum/codeexercise/README.md

 ## Introduction

-1. The assessment is split into three exercises to test your skils level, try to fully complete each part but if you get stuck move on to the next part and note any areas you got stuck with in the `submission.md`.
+1. The assessment is split into three exercises, try to fully complete each part but if you get stuck move on to the next part and note any areas you got stuck with in the `submission.md`.
 2. The prefered framework to be used is Bootstrap Version 4 (https://getbootstrap.com/)
 3. Where Javascript is required you are free to write in vanilla Javascript or use jQUery or similar frameworks.
 4. The completed code should match the concepts below as much as possible, we understand there may be differences between the font used in the concept and the font file and this is ok.